bbatsov/projectile/CONTRIBUTING.md

 * Open an issue with a descriptive title and a summary in grammatically correct, complete sentences.
 * Include any relevant code to the issue summary.
+* If you're reporting performance issues it'd be nice if you added some profiling data (Emacs has a built-in profiler).

 ## Pull requests